 However, any outsider won’t get a complete picture of the company if these numbers are missing.
-Hence, to give a complete view of its activities, companies report comprehensive numbers.
+Hence, companies report comprehensive numbers to give a complete view of their activities.

-A point to note is that no rules are forcing a company to show comprehensive numbers in the balance sheet.
+Note that no rules force a company to show comprehensive numbers on the balance sheet.
 However, the Financial Accounting Standards Board (FASB) encourages companies to include such a section for the benefit of external users.

 Statement of Comprehensive Income

-First, the net income or loss appearing in the income statement, and second, the other comprehensive income (OCI).
+First the net income or loss appearing in the income statement, and second, the other comprehensive income (OCI).
 The sum total of both sections gives a comprehensive income.
-A point to note is that if a company does not have an item to show under OCI, then there is no need for such a statement.
+Note that if a company does not have an item to show under OCI, then there is no need for such a statement.

-Companies that have such items, must present the comprehensive statement immediately after the income statement.
+Companies with such items must present the comprehensive statement immediately after the income statement.
 They may also combine it with the income statement.